-(i) Bimble Box trees above 30 cm dbh (the hollow-bearing trees) in the managed area will be retained.
-All other hollow bearing trees will be retained.
-There are approximately 41 trees per hectare on average above 30 cm dbh of Bimble Box.
-The result will be an open woodland with over 85 trees per hectare above 30 cm dbh.

-(ii) there is a relative high densities of Bimble Box trees between 25 cm dbh and 30 cm dbh in the area.
+- (i) Bimble Box and White Cypress Pine and Red Box trees above 35 cm dbh (the hollow-bearing trees) in the managed area will be retained.
+All hollow bearing trees will be retained.
+The result will be an open woodland. - (ii) there is a relative high densities of Bimble Box (Eucalyptus populnea) and White Cypress Pine (Callitris glaucophylla) and Red Box (Eucalyptus intertexta) between 25cm dbh and 35cm dbh in the area.

-The following retentions will create a mosaic of vegetation states with open woodland and areas of dense vegetation in the retained areas: (i) the retention of Bimble Box above 30cm dbh; (ii) retention of all other INS trees above 20 cm dbh; (iii) retention of patches of 10 ha per 100 ha of native vegetation (10% retention); (iv) and the landscape retention requirements for the clearing type (which are additional to the 10 ha per 100 ha).
+The following retentions will create a mosaic of vegetation states with open woodland and areas of dense vegetation in the retained areas: (i) the retention of Bimble Box (Eucalyptus populnea) and White Cypress Pine (Callitris glaucophylla) and Red Box (Eucalyptus intertexta) above 35cm dbh; (ii) retention of all other INS trees above 25 cm dbh; (iii) and the landscape retention requirements for the clearing type.